 We consider the central tenets of good corporate governance to be universal, as outlined in the G20/OECD Principles of Corporate Governance (2015) and ICGN Global Corporate Governance Principles (2017).
 However, we recognise the existence of different global cultures and approaches.
-Accordingly, we seek to understand each company's individual circumstances and history, enabling us to apply our voting principles flexibly, where appropriate, and consistently while supporting a company's long-term success.
+Accordingly, we seek to understand each company's individual circumstances and history, enabling us to apply our voting principles flexibly, where appropriate, and consistently with supporting the company's long-term success.

-We assess the quality of company management teams and Boards prior to investment and the strength of this leadership is central to our decision-making.
+We assess management and Board quality prior to investment and the strength of leadership is central to our decision-making.
 We seek to invest only when we are satisfied that appropriate governance structures are in place.
-Therefore, we typically expect to vote in accordance with the recommendations of company management at company meetings.
+Therefore, we typically expect to vote in accordance with the recommendations of company management.

 We subscribe to a proxy voting service provided by Institutional Shareholder Services (ISS), a global leader in corporate governance and responsible investment advice.
-ISS provides in-depth analysis of shareholder meeting agendas and voting recommendations.
-Investment managers consider ISS reports (the ISS Sustainability Policy reports), alongside their own analysis, experience and dialogues with the company concerned and apply their independent judgement when reaching each voting decision.
+ISS provides in-depth analysis of shareholder meeting agendas and voting recommendations based on our policies.
+Investment managers consider ISS reports, alongside their own analysis, experience and dialogues with the company concerned and apply their independent judgement when reaching each voting decision.
 When necessary, we will engage with company management to improve our understanding prior to voting and we will follow up afterwards, should we decide to oppose their recommendations.